Aakash Repeater Courses

 Answer:

-(c) Electron-releasing groups increase the reactivity of aryl halides, less the number of electron-releasing groups, the lower the rate towards nucleophilic substitution.
+Electron releasing groups increase the reactivity of aryl halides, less is the number of electron releasing groups, the less is the rate towards nucleophilic substitution.

 1-Iodobutane, 1-Bromobutane, 1-Chlorobutane, Butane